-Magnetic resonance imaging (MRI) looks inside your body using magnetic fields and radio waves.
+Magnetic resonance imaging (MRI) is a type of scan used to look inside your body using magnetic fields and radio waves.

 An MRI is done to get a better, clearer look at your insides.
 It can also help avoid more unpleasant tests.
 It can detect many conditions especially around your eyes, ears, heart and circulatory system.
 It can also find torn ligaments, so is good for sports injuries.

 It can be used to examine many parts of your body, including your:

 - heart and blood vessels

 - internal organs, eg, liver, uterus or prostate gland.

 An MRI scan can be done to help diagnose conditions, plan treatments and check how effective previous treatment has been.

 You may have to stop eating (fast) for a few hours before your MRI, but you will be told ahead of time if this is needed.